TritonDataCenter/triton/README.md

 An easy way to try SmartDataCenter is by downloading a Cloud on a Laptop (CoaL) build.
-This is a VMware virtual appliance that you can open and setup to provide a full SDC Head Node for *testing or development*.
+This is a VMware virtual appliance that you can open and setup to provide a full SDC headnode for *testing or development*.

 A note on minimum requirements: Practically speaking, a good CoaL experience requires a *Mac* with at least *16GiB RAM* and *SSD* drives.
 CoaL is resource